 In the Spring, you can find lots of yummy plants to enjoy.
 From green plants to yummy, ripe fruits, there’s a plethora of food to be found, if you just look.

 They are full of Vitamin C and will taste just like the strawberries you would grow in your garden.
 You can use the leaves for tea as well as enjoy the sweet, juicy fruit.

 However, you must also know that wild strawberries have a deceptive look-alike: mock strawberries.
 Can also be referred to as Indian Strawberry, “false strawberry”, or “wood strawberry”.
+More on this later!

 Wild Strawberry vs Mock Strawberry

 Some ways to tell wild strawberries from mock strawberries are to look at the blossoms.
 Wild strawberries will have white blossoms: